ladylavender/LandComp/README.md

 ### Regular hexagonal grid data

-Have a look at the hexagonal grid data.
+The structure and the visualization of the example hexagonal grid data:

 ``` r
 data("hexagonal_data")